-Today’s Guest: Novelist Monte Schulz, author Naughty, This Side of Jordan
+Today’s Guest: Monte Schulz, novelist, Naughty, This Side of Jordan

 The first time I read fiction by Monte Schulz, I think I could be forgiven for wondering if this was going to be the case of the son of a legendary American artist and writer trying to make a career on the old man’s reputation.